JacksonBurns/astartes/README.md

 If possible, we would like to also add an example Jupyter Notebook with any new interface to demonstrate to new users how it functions.
 See our other examples in the `examples` directory.

-Contact @JacksonBurns if you need assistance adding an existing workflow to `astartes`.
+Contact [@JacksonBurns](https://github.com/JacksonBurns) if you need assistance adding an existing workflow to `astartes`.
 If this featurization scheme requires additional dependencies to function, we may add it as an additional _extra_ package in the same way that `molecules` in installed.

-## JORS Branch
+## JOSS Branch

-`astartes` corresponding JORS paper is stored in this repository on a separate branch.
-You can find `paper.tex` on the aptly named `jors-paper` paper.
+`astartes` corresponding JOSS paper is stored in this repository on a separate branch.
+You can find `paper.md` on the aptly named `joss-paper` branch.

-_Note for Maintainers_: To push changes from the `main` branch into the `jors-paper` branch, run the `Update JORS Branch` workflow.
+_Note for Maintainers_: To push changes from the `main` branch into the `joss-paper` branch, run the `Update JOSS Branch` workflow.